To have a diagnosis of dementia, the decline in function must impact a person's ability to perform everyday activities.

-No single test can determine if a person has dementia.
-Tests will focus on the ability to think and neurological evaluation.
+No single test can determine whether a person has dementia.

-A medical history and blood tests can help to rule out other causes of symptoms.
+A medical history and blood tests can help rule out other possible causes of dementia symptoms.

-Imaging studies, such as a CT or PET scan, can determine if a specific protein is deposited in the brain, or if there is any interruption to the blood flow to the brain.
+Imaging studies, such as a CT or PET scan, can identify specific protein deposits in the brain or a disrupted blood supply.

-Ratings range from one to seven, where seven indicates the most severe stage.
-A combination of tests may be used to make an assessment.
+Stages range from 1 to 7, in which stage 7 is the most severe.
+A doctor will conduct a combination of tests to make an assessment.

 The outlook for people with dementia varies.
-Age at diagnosis and response to treatment affect how the condition progresses.
+Age at diagnosis and response to treatment are two factors that affect how the condition progresses.

 Living with dementia in the later stages

-It may be helpful for a person with dementia to be involved in decisions about their care before they become unable to communicate their wishes.
+A person with dementia may wish to have input in decisions about care before they become unable to communicate their wishes.

-Advanced care planning allows an individual with dementia to state what they want and do not want, such as living in a nursing home or being cared for at home.
+This advanced care planning provides the opportunity for a person with dementia to state what they want and do not want, such as living in a nursing home or receiving care at home.

-Living with late-stage dementia can often be challenging for patients and caregivers.
-As symptoms progress, more care is required.
+Living with late-stage dementia can often be challenging for individuals and their caregivers.
+As symptoms progress, more care becomes necessary.

-Strategies that may help someone with late-stage dementia include techniques to jog memory, such as visual clues or notes.
+Strategies that may help include techniques to trigger memory, such as visual clues, music, and notes.

-Assistive technology devices include communications aids, automatic shutoff devices, and computerized recall devices.
+Assistive technology devices are also available, such as communications aids, automatic shutoff devices, and computerized recall devices.

 Caregivers should create an environment that is calm and safe.
-It is important to identify and correct safety concerns.
-This includes removing tripping hazards and making sure rooms are easy to get around.
+It is crucial to identify and correct safety concerns, for example by removing tripping hazards and otherwise making sure that rooms are easy to navigate.

 Caregivers should also ensure that the individual follows their medication regimen and receives enough nutrition.